MisterioRee/claimazon/README.md

   flutter_rating_bar: ^4.0.0
 ```

+## Fake API

+To fake the behaviour of the API/Server response i used mockapi.io to show real effects

 # Follow Up Questions

 ### How would you change the API in order to achieve a much better scalable and maintainable application.